 Baidu Navigation.
 Baidu Navigation is a professional navigation application that can be used in both offline and online modes.
 It can support both Android and iOS systems.
-Baidu Navigation provides users with site searching, positioning, driving route planning and driving guidance service.
-Baidu Navigation also supports site searching and navigation launching through voice commands.
+Baidu Navigation provides users with destination searching, positioning, route planning and navigation service, all based on real-time traffic situations.
+Baidu Navigation also supports site searching and navigation launching through voice commands and is compatible with a wide variety of automobile-connected hardware devices.